Skip to main content

 Featured

 Missing person, damsel in distress, a broken down vehicle, yada yada yada.
 Tropes are many but can we really choose on one when we 'actually' want to read?
-To ease your headache on choosing a novel, I got you my friends, I got you.
-Here are 3 jewels I've ranked.
-You gotta fasten those seatbelts though: 'cause it's gonna get a bit nippy.
-1. The Turn of the Key by Ruth Ware Image Credit: amazon.ae This little thriller gift ought to blow your mind by enticing words, classy atmosphere and mysterious frames.
+Thriller, mystery and crime: welcome to the world of amusement.
+To ease your headache (dedicating to all my friends who asked me book-recs) on choosing a novel, I got you.
+Here are top 3 mesmerizing books I have ranked.
+You may fasten those seatbelts though: because it's going to get a bit nippy. (accidentally remembered Kevin from Home Alone) 1.
+The Turn of the Key by Ruth Ware This little thriller gift ought to blow your mind by enticing words, classy atmosphere and mysterious frames.
+Every page, or rather, every word in this book is crafted very beautifully and in an elegant manner.
+If you scan your eyes across the pages, you will immediately find at least 5 pretty words at a glance.
 If you're looking for a book to be alert at every second of reading, The Turn of the Key is the right stack of papers for you.
-Google the storyline if you please, I'm scared of unintentional spoilers :/ 2.
-The Secret History by Donna Tartt Image Credit: DC Books Oh my, my!
-I'm never gonna stop talking about this book.
-I've reviewed this multiple times on multiple platforms but nothing seems to quench my thirst to talk about it.
-It's got a swee...
+It...

 What Makes Malayalam Literature Different?